ckz8780/react-mini-challenge-2-template/README.md

 2. Go to *your own repository* and click the green Gitpod button to create a new gitpod workspace from it.
 You can name your repository and your workspace whatever you wish.
 3. In your new Gitpod workspace, `cd mini-challenge-2`.
 4. Run `npm install` to install all requirements and get started.
-5. When you want to run your app, don't forget to `cd mini-challenge-2` and run `npm start`.
+5. When you want to run your app, don't forget to ensure you're in the `mini-challenge-2` directory, and and run `npm start`.

 ### Good luck!